-On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 75% (2020: 50%) of our planning materiality, namely £3.0m (2020: £2.2m).
-We have set performance materiality at this percentage due to the expected level of misstatements, both corrected and uncorrected.
+On the basis of our risk assessments, together with our assessment of the company's overall control environment, our judgement was that performance materiality was 75% (2021: 75%) of our planning materiality, namely £2.8m (2021: £3.0m).
+We have set performance materiality at this percentage due to lack of expected misstatements, both corrected and uncorrected.